 Signs You Might Need a Root Canal

 The only way to know for sure whether you need a root canal is to come into our office for an assessment from one of our dentists.
-Most of our patients who end up needing root canal therapy originally come to us because they’re in serious pain.
-Because of this, it’s important to recognize some of the common signs that you might need a root canal, including:
+It’s important to recognize some of the common signs that you might need a root canal, including: